 The quad has side-wire radiation cancellation from three effects:

 1.)
-Each side being short effective lengths and low current, reducing ampere-feet and the amount of radiation
+Each side, being short effective lengths and low current, reduces the side ampere-feet and the amount of side radiation

 2.)
-Each side being out-of-phase with each other, canceling radiation
+Each side, being out-of-phase with each other, cancels radiation in a broadside direction

 3.)
-The upper and lower halves of each side being out-of-phase, further canceling radiation
+The upper and lower halves of each side being out-of-phase, further cancel remaining radiation

 If we wanted to do a design that prevents the vertical sides from radiating, the horizontal quad element is an ideal design!
 C and D essentially do all of the radiating.